 In the first instance, Bury Council work closely with partners such as The Rock, Millgate, and Public House licensees to tackle ASB within the Town Centre.
-For persistent ASB cases, various methods of resolution will be considered (see Sections 3.4 and 3.5).
+For persistent ASB cases, various methods of resolution will be considered.

 More serious acts of ASB, e.g. violence, would be dealt with by GMP by using powers of arrest or the issuing of dispersal orders.